Sarah Geronimo: 2011–2013: One Heart and Expressions

-In June 2013, Geronimo appeared as a coach on The Voice franchise series The Voice of the Philippines.
-The following month, she released and produced her album titled Expressions, coinciding with her ten-year career milestone.
+Also in 2013, she released and produced her album titled Expressions, coinciding with her ten-year career milestone.
 Its lead single, "Ikot-Ikot", featured drum beats and elements of electronic dance music (EDM).
 Joseph Atilano of the Philippine Daily Inquirer wrote: "[Geronimo] deliver[ed] her vocals with a sense of urgency that matches the upbeat pace of [the song]."
 She collaborated with her father Delfin in a cover of Carole King's "You've Got a Friend", which was also recorded by James Taylor, and co-wrote the track "Make Me Yours", along with Louie Ocampo.
 Also in celebration of that milestone, on November 15, Geronimo performed a titled Perfect 10 at Araneta Coliseum.
 The concert was a commercial success, leading Geronimo to perform a second Perfect 10 concert at the Mall of Asia Arena on November 30.
 Patricia Esteves of The Philippine Star praised Geronimo for the maturity she displayed during the concert, also highlighting her stage presence.
 After the concert, she released her second single from Expressions, "Tayo", which won the Favorite Music Video at the 2015 Myx Music Awards.
+That same year, Geronimo was a coach on The Voice franchise series The Voice of the Philippines, and later returned in its spin-offs The Voice Kids and The Voice Teens.

-Perfectly Imperfect and The Great Unknown
+2014–2017: Perfectly Imperfect and The Great Unknown

-In 2014, Geronimo starred alongside Martin in the romantic drama Maybe This Time.
-She plays a public relations officer who previously worked in a community service.
-The Philippine Entertainment Portals Julia Allende credited Geronimo for adopting a more mature acting style, adding that her role is "just about as delightful as her portrayal of [her previous] similar [film] roles."
-Its soundtrack also included a cover of the song titled "Maybe This Time", which was originally performed by Michael Martin Murphey in 1983.
-She next appeared a coach on The Voice of the Philippines spin-off The Voice Kids.
-Her next studio album, Perfectly Imperfect, was released that year, which included the single "Kilometro", written by Thyro Alfaro and Yumi Lacsamana.
+Geronimo released the album Perfectly Imperfect in 2014, which included the single "Kilometro", written by Thyro Alfaro and Yumi Lacsamana.
 Adam Hurstfield also contributed to the album, producing the tracks "Bulletproof", "Last Night of Our Lives" and the title track "Perfectly Imperfect".
 Critics praised Geronimo's musical reinvention and transition to EDM-influenced tracks.
 (Note: Attributed to multiple references:) Geronimo received nominations at the 7th Star Awards for Music, winning Female Recording Artist of the Year for the album.